yoko-vicky/MyFavoriteMovies/README.md

-# Moviees for Movie lovers
+# 🎬 Moviees – For Curious Movie Lovers

+A full-stack movie app designed for people who love to discover, collect, and share films — with clean UI, smooth UX, and clear structure.

 ![screenshot](./screenshot.png)
 ![search](./moviees-search.gif)

+---

-## About the Project
+## 🌟 About the Project

-Experience a full-stack application developed with Next.js, Prisma, and Supabase.
-This versatile platform allows users to collect and share movie reviews seamlessly.

-Features include searching for movies, adding them to private or public reviews, or saving them to a personal list after logging in with Google accounts.
-Users can also share their profile links and favorite/watched films with others.

-A list of commonly used resources that I find helpful is listed in the acknowledgments.

-## Built With

-- Next.js
-- TypeScript
+**Moviees** is a self-initiated movie library app built with **Next.js**, **TypeScript**, and **Supabase**.
+It allows users to:

+- 🔍 **Search** and browse movies with responsive result filtering
+- 💬 **Review** films (privately or publicly)
+- ❤️ **Favorite & collect** titles into a personal list
+- 🔐 **Login with Google** to personalize your experience
+- 📣 **Share your public profile** with friends

+### 🧠 UX Highlights
+- Focused on **search experience** — responsive layout, minimal friction
+- Designed with **result readability** and cognitive clarity in mind
+- Structured the user flow to feel light and intuitive: search → action → feedback
+- Integrated login with NextAuth for seamless personalization

+This project blends frontend execution with UX thinking — from interaction flow to UI behavior — aiming to turn simple functionality into a pleasant, thoughtful user experience.

+---

+## 🚀 Tech Stack

-- SCSS
+- **Frontend**: Next.js / TypeScript / SCSS
-- Prisma
+- **Backend**: Supabase / Prisma
-- Supabase
+- **Auth**: NextAuth

 <!-- ## Live App